And greetings to you, music lovers, thrill seekers, conversationalists all across the fruited plane.

 He would flunt the test.

-Charlie didn't hear a word, the Shell CEO said.
+Charlie didn't hear a word the Shell CEO said.

 The Shell CEO just told Charlie what needs to happen to improve the overall economy and how to do it.

-We go out and get more oil, hire people to help us do it.
+Go out and get more oil, hire people to help us do it.

-They pay taxes, more revenue to Washington, more jobs, and more oil here means less that we need from the King of Saudi Arabia.
+They pay taxes, more revenue to Washington, more jobs, and more oil here means less that we need from the king of Saudi Arabia.

 Charlie goes, duh, I'm talking to you about your subsidies that are unfair.

-Oh, well, about the subsidies, Charlie, they're really not subsidies.
+Oh, about the subsidies, Charlie?

-Like every other business has.
+They're just cost deductions, like every other business has.

 We're allowed to deduct certain costs of doing business.